BET Media Group

-Black Entertainment Television LLC (doing business as the BET Media Group, and formerly known as BET Networks) is an American television company currently owned by American media conglomerate Paramount Skydance Corporation under its Media Networks division.
-Founded by Robert L. Johnson in 1983, the holding was bought by the first incarnation of Viacom in 2001.
-BET owns networks aimed at African Americans, including BET and their related sister channels.
-It also operates BET+, with Robert L. Johnson also founding AMC Networks-owned ALLBLK.
+Black Entertainment Television LLC, doing business as the BET Media Group (formerly BET Networks) is an American television company owned by the Paramount Media Networks division of Paramount Skydance, following its acquisition by the latter’s predecessor, Viacom, in 2001.
+Founded by Robert L. Johnson in 1983, the company owns networks and channels aimed at African Americans, including its flagship channel.

+As of December 2025, Louis Carr has led the BET Media Group as its President.

 History

 Background

 In 1980, Robert L. Johnson, who left his position as a cable lobbyist; established his own cable network called Black Entertainment Television.
-It was originally a programming block on the Madison Square Garden Sports Network (later renamed to USA Network), until it became a separate channel in 1983.
+It was originally a programming block on the original Madison Square Garden Sports Network (now USA Network), until it became a separate channel in 1983.

 In 1991, the network became the first black–controlled TV company to be listed on the New York Stock Exchange.

 Starting in the late 1990s, the network expanded with the launch of digital cable networks: BET on Jazz (later known as BET Jazz, BET J, Centric, and BET Her), created originally to showcase jazz music–related programming, especially that of black jazz musicians; in 1998, it entered into a joint venture with Starz (then–owned by John Malone's Liberty Media) to launch a multiplex service of the premium channel featuring African American–oriented movies called BET Movies: Starz!
 3 (later renamed Black Starz after BET dropped out of the venture following its purchase by Viacom, then–owner of Starz rival Showtime, and now known as Starz InBlack).